Francis Cromie: Death defending the British embassy in Petrograd

 British Foreign Office advices declared; attaché Captain Cromie opposed the Bolshevik troops and killed three soldiers with his own hands.
 Captain Cromie was killed and his corpse mutilated.
 Documents at the embassy were destroyed.
 It was feared similar outrages would be committed against the French embassy in Petrograd and that precautionary measures had been taken including the arrival of French soldiers, the Foreign Office said.

 On 3 September 1918, American Consul Haynes (the first American Consul of career) at Helsinki in Finland, officially reported the murder of Captain Cromie and attack on the British embassy to the United States Department of State, that the entire British embassy personnel in Petrograd had been arrested, and similar arrests had simultaneously taken place in Moscow.

 British outrage at embassy attack and killing

 The embassy attack and killing of naval attaché Captain Cromie was reported with intense indignation by the British news media.
 The British media channeled outrage at the Bolsheviks "lawlessness" acts committed against British subjects and the murder of Captain Cromie, prompting reprisals.
 In London, the Bolshevik representatives Maxim Litvinov and his staff had been placed by the British government "under preventive arrest" and taken to Brixton Prison "until all British representatives in Bolshevik Russia had been set at liberty and allowed to proceed to the Finnish border unmolested."
-Following events, the British embassy was subsequently shutdown, and the embassy staff were withdrawn from service in Petrograd.
+Following events, the British embassy was subsequently shut down, and the embassy staff were withdrawn from service in Petrograd.